zmoitier/HAdaptiveIntegration.jl/README.md

 where $f$ is any Julia function and $\Omega$ represents domains such as simplices and orthotopes.
 The package employs an adaptive approach, dynamically refining the integration domain as needed.
-It uses embedded quadrature rules to provide error estimates, aiming to achieve high accuracy while minimizing function evaluations.
+It uses embedded cubature rules to provide error estimates, aiming to achieve high accuracy while minimizing function evaluations.

 Features include: